Selling Baked Good from Home

 Cons of a Home-Based Baking Business

-- Foodservice business is usually regulated by your state's occupational or health department, so you'll need to find out your state's laws regarding the sale of food items baked from home.
+- Food service businesses are usually regulated by your state's occupational or health department, so you'll need to find out your state's laws regarding the sale of food items baked from home and make sure you comply.

 - Most states require that your baking equipment (i.e. mixers and spoons) and supplies (i.e. flour) be separate from your personal cooking use.
 In some cases, you'll need a separate kitchen.
 However, some states allow you to use your personal kitchen, but you'll still need separate equipment and supplies.